kaungmyatkoko20001978-eng/Simple_Plagiarism_Checker/README.md

 Jaccard Similarity: I used this for word level checking.
 In plagiarised writings, words between the copied and the original are mostly same.
 This is useful for checking how common the words between two writings overlap.
 Formula => J(A, B) = n(A intersect B)/ n(A union B)
+The 'n()' means the number of elements inside a set.

 For those who want to know how n-grams work:
 An n-gram is a sequence of items (for example: letters, words, or blocks of text and speech).